13th Waffen Mountain Division of the SS Handschar (1st Croatian): Villefranche-de-Rouergue Mutiny (September 1943)

-On the night of 16/17 September 1943, while the 13th SS Division was training in Villefranche-de-Rouergue in France, a group of pro-Partisan soldiers led by Muslim and Catholic junior officers staged a mutiny within the Pioneer battalion.
+On the night of 16/17 September 1943, while the 13th SS Division was training in Villefranche-de-Rouergue in France, a group of pro-Partisan soldiers led by Muslim and Catholic junior officers staged a mutiny within the pioneer battalion.
 Led by Ferid Džanić, Božo Jelinek (aka Eduard Matutinović), Nikola Vukelić and Lutfija Dizdarević, they captured most of the German personnel and executed five German officers, including battalion commander SS-Obersturmbannführer Oskar Kirchbaum.
-Apparently, the mutineers believed that many of the enlisted men would join them and they could reach the Western Allies.
+The mutineers believed that many of the enlisted men would join them and they could reach the Western Allies.

 The revolt was put down with the assistance of the unit imam, Halim Malkoč, and unit physician Dr. Willfried Schweiger.
 Malkoč told the Bosnian enlisted men of 1st Company that they were being deceived, released the German NCOs and rallied the company to hunt down the ringleaders.
-Schweiger did the same with 2nd Company.
+Schweiger did the same with the 2nd Company.
 Dizdarević and Džanić were shot and killed during the fighting, and Vukelić was captured, while Jelinek escaped.

 Sources vary on the number of mutineers killed after the revolt was suppressed.
 Tomasevich states that 78 of the worst offenders were executed, but Lepre lists only 14 executions while four more deserters were located and shot in late September.
 Cohen states that about 150 mutineers were killed immediately, while Noel Malcolm writes that 15 of the mutineers died and a further 141 were killed in a subsequent "clean-up operation."
 The Germans attributed the infiltration to Tito's suggestion that his Partisan followers enlist for police duty to receive superior weapons, uniforms and training.
 Enlistees who were deemed "unsuitable for service" or "politically unreliable" were subsequently purged.
 Eventually, 825 Bosnians were removed from the division and sent to Germany for labour service with Organisation Todt.
 Of these, 265 refused and were sent to the Neuengamme concentration camp where dozens of them died.

 Speaking of the Bosnian Muslim troops who had served in the Austro–Hungarian army, Himmler later said, "I knew there was a chance that a few traitors might be smuggled into the division, but I haven't the slightest doubt concerning the loyalty of the Bosnians.
 These troops were loyal to their supreme commander twenty years ago, so why shouldn't they be so today."
 Himmler awarded both Malkoč and Schweiger the Iron Cross Second Class for thwarting the mutiny.
 Five soldiers were also decorated.